IMPORTANT: this is NOT for sponsored or guest posts.

 (Countries we’re especially keen on right now include: Malaysia, Indonesia, Guatemala, Panama.)

 Payment is via PayPal (or, if preferred, via Upwork).

 We’re most interested in practical travel guide-style content, not human interest stories or travel diaries.

 That said, the travel guides can have some personal observations sprinkled throughout, and can be written in a semi-narrative way depending on format.
 The voice of the article is ultimately you, a traveller, and not a generalized travel guide voice.

 - No hypey or glossy magazine language.
 Words like “perfection”, “seduced”, “secret”, “X is the new Y” are not our thing.
 Keep it casual and real.
 Be honest about what readers should expect, good and bad.

 - Show don’t tell.
 Descriptions bring places to life.
 Instead of just saying it’s ‘off the beaten track’, try including some details and context that will already make this clear.
 (Maybe it’s a “sleepy town where you’ll only find some farmers, unplucked chickens, and a few roadside stalls selling moped fuel by the bottle”.
-Try to speak to the imagination.)
+This will speak to the imagination a lot more.)

 - Some I-perspective is allowed.
 Even if an article is mostly informational, it’s okay to sprinkle some opinion or personal anecdote.